Fire pits have become popular outdoor features adding ambience and warmth to the space.

 Types of fuel

-When deciding on an outdoor fire pit, you’ll need to determine which fuel you’d prefer to burn.
+When choosing a fire pit, you’ll need to determine which fuel you’d prefer to burn.
 This not only will come down to personal preference but will also depend on the location of your fire pit.

 Timber is the traditional fuel source for fire pits and still remains popular as it offers that true campfire experience.
 However, one concern of timber fire pits is the release of burning embers.
 To combat this, some timber-fuelled designs will come with screens.
 There are also ways you can minimise fire danger which you can read about below.